-Progressive Web Apps are on a lot of companies' roadmap to modernize their website and adapt to users' new expectations.
-Like all new concepts and technical capabilities, they raise questions: is it what my customers want, how much will it grow my business, what is technically feasible?
+Progressive Web Apps are on a lot of companies' roadmap to modernize their websites and adapt to users' new expectations.
+As with many technologies, PWAs raise questions: is it what my customers want, how much will it grow my business, what is technically feasible?

-To shape your digital strategy, several stakeholders are often involved: the Product Manager and CMO are co-owners of the business impact of each feature, the CTO assesses the feasibility and reliability of a technology, the UX Researchers validate that a feature answers a real customer issue.
+To shape your digital strategy, several stakeholders are often involved: the product manager and chief marketing officer are co-owners of the business impact of each feature, the chief technology officer assesses the feasibility and reliability of a technology, the user experience researchers validate that a feature answers a real customer issue.

 This article aims to help you answer those three questions and shape your PWA project.
-You will start from your customer needs, translate this into PWA features, and focus on measuring the business impact that each feature brings to the table.
+You will start from your customer needs, translate this into PWA features, and focus on measuring the business impact of each.

 One rule we love to follow at Google when making products is "focus on the user and all else will follow".
 Think user-first: what are my customers' needs, and how does a PWA provide them?

 When doing user research, we find some interesting patterns:

 - Users hate delays and unreliability on mobile.
 The level of stress caused by mobile delays is comparable to watching a horror movie.